demichele/mam/README.md

 Instructions in here are only for Linux (Debian/Ubuntu/Debian based).
 MacOS should be similar and Windows ... well, I don't know about that =(

 ## NodeJs 7+ and npm installed.
-Because async is not supported previous to v7, you must be sure to have at least v7 installed.
-If you dont have node installed just do:
+Because async is not supported previous to NodeJS v7, you must be sure to have at least v7 installed.
+If you dont have NodeJS installed just do:

     apt install nodejs npm